Eamon-mines/Python-as-R/README.md

 # Python-as-R

 ## What is this?
-    This is basically a lot of code that tries to use the math behind some of the function in R.
+    This is basically a lot of code that tries to use the math behind some of the function in R. Currently just the LM function

 ## How to test
     Run 'python -m unittest test.py' and the tests will run.